Three Rivers Conference (Illinois): Football

-NORTH- Sterling Newman

-SOUTH- Taylor Ridge (Rockridge)

 See the Big Rivers Conference article for information about its history, achievements, and participating schools.

-Membership History
+Previous Members

 Membership timeline

 Prior to the development of the TRAC-8, the IHSA was pushing teams to end multi-state conferences.
 Therefore, Fulton, Morrison, Riverdale, Savanna and Newman came from the dissolved Illowa Conference, Amboy left the Wisconsin-Illinois SHARK Conference and Erie and Prophetstown, then competing as individual high schools, left the Iowa-Illinois Pleasant Valley Conference.

 From 1999 to 2012, the TRAC-8 dropped football from the conference.
 In order to maintain competition, the teams from the Three Rivers' football programs including: Amboy, Erie, Fulton, Morrison, Sterling Newman, Prophetstown, Riverdale, and Savanna joined the ranks of Tri-County Conference schools Peru St. Bede, Bureau Valley, Ottawa Marquette, Eureka, and Bradford (now Stark County High School) to make up the newly formed Big Rivers Conference's Illinois Division.

 Competitive Success

 The Three Rivers Conference has won 11 state championships in IHSA sponsored athletics and activities, 16 if wins by member schools participating in the Big Rivers Conference are counted.